magicbitlk/Magicbit-MicroPython/index.rst

 First Project
 *************

-- Open muEditor if not opened already.
+- Open Thonny IDE
-- Select ESP from **Mode->ESP**
-- Paste following code on editor and save as main.py
+- Paste following code on editor and click save as
-- Click run button
 .. code-block:: python

      from machine import Pin